 Prerequisite: Previous regular usage of word processor, spreadsheet or database applications.
-Concurrent enrollment in CIS1050 and CIS1750 is prohibited.
+Concurrent enrollment in CIS1750 and CIS1050 or CIS1730 is prohibited.

 Gain proficiency in the most commonly used applications in the business environment.
 Develop skills using a current, integrated word processing, spreadsheet, presentation, and database suite of applications.